Dunthorpe, Oregon: Museums and other points of interest

-One of the notable attractions of the area is the Elk Rock Gardens of the Bishop's Close, an estate which consists of 13 acre on a high bluff on the western bank of the Willamette River.
-The property includes approximately 6 acre of cultivated English-style gardens that were designed by the New York firm of Olmsted and Son, who also designed Central Park in New York City.
-The garden is open to the public seven days a week and is widely known for the many varieties of magnolias as well as for examples of many other native and exotic plants.
+Attractions of the area is the Elk Rock Gardens of the Bishop's Close, an estate which consists of 13 acre on a high bluff on the western bank of the Willamette River.
+The property includes approximately 6 acre of cultivated English-style gardens.
+The garden is known for the many varieties of magnolias as well as for examples of many other native and exotic plants.

 Education

-Riverdale School District in Dunthorpe is among the best academically performing school districts in Oregon by various measures, including standardized test scores, which are frequently the best in the state.
-According to 24/7 Wall St.'s analysis of U.S. Census data from 2006 through 2010, the Riverdale School District is the third richest school district in the United States.
+Riverdale School District includes Dunthorpe in its jurisdiction.

 As a community, Dunthorpe was historically anchored by Riverdale Grade School.
 In the early 1990s, the Oregon legislature decreed that all school districts should have both primary and secondary schools, and expected smaller school districts like Riverdale to merge.
 While an old grade school was purchased and renovated for use as Riverdale High School, high school students were bussed to nearby Marylhurst University in the neighboring city of West Linn, where space was leased by the school district.

 In September 2002, the high school moved into its permanent building, a renovation and expansion of an existing but unused public school structure.
 In November 2008, the voters of Riverdale School District passed a measure authorizing the District to issue bonds in an amount up to $21.5 million to renovate and expand the existing grade school building.
 In July 2009, the original grade school was demolished.
 The building was rebuilt in the style of the original in 2010.